...

 • Description: Enables the automatic restart function of the miner in case of an error or freeze.
 This helps maintain continuous operation of the rig even in case of problems.

-You can download the full list of commands below, available in both PDF and Markdown formats.
+You can download the full list of commands in PDF and Markdown formats:

 Optimization of Algorithms:

-Optimizing mining algorithms is key to ensuring efficient and stable operation of your equipment.
-In this section, we’ll explore how to configure the most popular algorithms such as Autolykos2, Ethash, Kawpow, Nexpow, and Zil, and provide some tips on forks and updates.
+Optimization of mining algorithms is a crucial aspect for the stable operation of your equipment.
+We will now look at the configuration of some of the most popular algorithms, such as Autolykos2, Ethash, Kawpow, Nexpow, and Zil, and provide some tips on forks and updates.

 Ethash